 By monitoring specific criteria, we hope to assist owners in evaluating and tracking their pet’s quality of life and provide guidance through the process of caring for a pet throughout the end of its life, particularly when considering euthanasia.
-The JOURNEYS Quality of Life Scale, named for the criteria being evaluated, was developed by pet hospice caretaker Dr. Katie Hilst, and is designed to be used as a starting place for addressing concerns with your veterinarian.
+The JOURNEYS Quality of Life Scale (if you experience issues viewing or printing this fillable PDF form, please try the Standard PDF), named for the criteria being evaluated, was developed by pet hospice caretaker Dr. Katie Hilst, and is designed to be used as a starting place for addressing concerns with your veterinarian.

 When the decision is finally made to euthanize a pet, owners may choose from a variety of options, including home euthanasia services for those in our area.

 We understand the hardships incurred dealing with the impending loss of a pet may be exacerbated in a hospital environment.
 For this reason, home euthanasia services provided by Dr. Thomas A. Milos are available at a client’s behest within reasonable driving distance of our location.